starnowski/posjsonhelper/README.md

 **If higher property does not exist then it has to be created before inner properties.**
 Fortunately, the default instance of the Hibernate6JsonUpdateStatementBuilder type has appropriate sorting and filtering components to help you set the right order of operations.
 So it doesn't matter whether we add the add-array-element operation before or after adding the create-array operation.
+By default, operations that delete content will be added before those which add or replace content.
 Of course, it is possible to disable this behavior by setting these components to null.
 For more details please check javadoc for Hibernate6JsonUpdateStatementBuilder type.